-A BILL to accept and ratify an agreement with the confederated tribes of the Flathead, Kootenay, and Upper Pend d'Oreilles Indians for the sale of a portion of their reservation in the Territory of Montana required for the use of the Northern Pacific Railroad, and to make the necessary appropriations for f. carrying out the same.
+A BILL to accept and ratify an agreement with the confederated tribes of the Flathead, Kootenay, and Upper Pend d'Oreilles Indians for the sale of a portion of their reservation in the Territory of Montana required for the use of the Northern Pacific Railroad, and to make the necessary appropriations for carrying out the same.

-Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled, That a certain agreement, bearing date the second day of September, in the year of our Lord eighteen hundred and eighty-two, made between the confederated tribes of the Flathead, Kootenay, and Upper Pend d'Oreilles Indians resident on the Jocko (or Flathead, Rostenay, and Opper Find d'Orelles Indians resident on the Jocko (or Flathead) Reservation in the Territory of Montana, acting under the supervision and with the approval of the Secretary of the Interior of the United States of the one part, and the United States of America, represented by Joseph Kay McCammon, Assistant Attorney-General of the United States, duly appointed in this behalf by the Secretary of the Interior, of the other part, be and the same is hereby ratified and comfirmed.
-Said agreement is executed by a majority of all the adult male members of the said confederated tribes occupying or interested in the lands of said reservation, and is in the words and figures following, namely: "Whereas by section one of an act of Congress approved July second, eighteen hundred and sixty-four, entitled 'An act granting lands to aid in the construction of a railroad and telegraph line from Lake Superior to Puget Sound, on the Pacific coast, by the northern route' (thirteenth Statutes at Large, page three hundred and sixty-five), the Northern Pacific Railroad Company was authorized and empowered to lay out, locate, construct, furnish, maintain, and enjoy a continuous railroad and telegraph line, with the appurtenances, namely: Beginning at a point on Lake Superior, in the State of Minnesota or Wisconsin, thence westwardly by the most eligible railroad route as shall be determined by said company, within the territory of the United States, on a line north of the forty-fifth degree of latitude, to some point on Puget
+Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled, That a certain agreement, bearing date the second day of September, in the year of our Lord eighteen hundred and eighty-two, made between the confederated tribes of the Flathead, Kootenay, and Upper Pend d'Oreilles Indians resident on the Jocko (or Flathead) Reservation in the Territory of Montana, acting under the supervision and with the approval of the Secretary of the Interior of the United States of the one part, and the United States of America represented by Joseph Kay McCammon, assistant attorney-general of the United States, duly appointed in this behalf by the Secretary of the Interior, of the other part, be, and the same is hereby, ratified and confirmed.
+Said agreement is executed by a majority of all the adult male members of the said confederated tribes occupying or interested in the lands of said reservation, and is in the words and figures following, namely:

+said reservation, and is in the words and figures following, namely:

+"Whereas by section one of an act of Congress approved July second, eighteen hundred and sixty-four, entitled 'An act granting lands to aid in the construction of a railroad and telegraph line from Lake Superior to Puget Sound, on the Pacific coast, by the northern route' (thirteenth Statutes at Large, page three hundred and sixty-five), the Northern Pacific Railroad Company was authorized and empowered to lay out, locate, construct, furnish, maintain, and enjoy a continuous railroad and telegraph line, with the appurtenances, namely: Beginning at a point on Lake Superior, in the State of Minnesota or Wisconsin, thence westwardly by the most eligible railroad route as shall be determined by said company, within the territory of the United States, on a line north of the forty-fifth degree of latitude, to some point on Puget Sound; and

-"Whereas by section two of said act Congress granted to said company the right of way for the construction of said railroad and telegraph line to the extent of two hundred feet in width on each side of said railroad where it may pass through the public domain, including all necessary ground for station buildings, work-shops, depots, machine-shops, switches, side-tracks, turn-tables, and water stations; and
+"Whereas by section two of said act Congress granted to said company the right of way for the construction of said railroad and telegraph line to the extent of two hundred feet in width on each side of said railroad where it may pass through the public domain, including all necessary ground for station buildings, work-shops, depots, machine-shops, switches, side-tracks, turn-tables, and water-stations; and "Whereas by said section two Congress provided that the United States should ex-